 - Typically sophomores and juniors with a cumulative average of 3.0.

-- Students who can find courses which fit their Loyola academic program and allow full-time participation who are neither on disciplinary probation nor have a history of serious disciplinary problems should apply.
+- Students who can find courses which fit their Loyola academic program and allow full-time participation and who are neither on disciplinary probation nor have a history of serious disciplinary problems should apply.

 - Consult the Office of International Programs as early as possible to get assistance on course selections at Loyola so that you are prepared for Kansai Gaidai.

-- This Exchange Program is best designed for students who have a General Business, International Business, Social Science or Humanities major, but all students with a broad range of core and electives can apply.
+- This exchange program is best designed for students who have a General Business, International Business, Social Science or Humanities major, but all students with a broad range of core and electives can apply.

 - Courses will be taught in English.